Mmahtab10/Fall22-Shopify-Data-Science-Challenge/README.md

 Summary of the challenge:

 **Question 1**: Investigating and comprehending why a calculated result was inaccurate.
 Alternative methods for calculating the value.
+ShopifyData.csv provided in the question document.

 **Question 2**: Perform query operations on a dataset